Meet our designers

 Choosing plants for a garden involves considering their characteristics, climate compatibility, and how they interact.
 Select plants that thrive in the local climate, ensuring they are drought-resistant or shade-tolerant as needed.
 Consider bloom times, growth habits, and color palettes to create a harmonious design.
 Ensure plants complement each other in terms of height, texture, and spacing to foster a balanced and aesthetically pleasing garden.

-Phase III - Post-Design
+Phase 3 - Post-Design

-Moving towards building the Garden
+Budgets & costs - Moving towards building the garden

 Moving towards building the garden involves detailed planning and preparing a comprehensive costing.
 This includes estimates for fences, pergolas, paths, groundwork, and plants.
 Accurate budgeting ensures all elements are affordable and feasible.
 Groundwork preparation is crucial for a stable foundation.
 Selecting quality materials for structures and choosing appropriate plants ensures durability and aesthetic appeal, paving the way for a successful garden creation.